starius/lua-rote/README.md

 emulation support for Lua applications, making it possible to write programs that display terminals in embedded windows within them, or even monitor the display produced by other programs.
-The lua-rote library depend only on Lua, ROTE itself, ncurses, lcurses and luaposix.
+The lua-rote library depends only on Lua, ROTE itself, ncurses, lcurses and luaposix.

 The ROTE library is able to render the